-A new trend that is emerging in China is that of social-commerce, like Xiaohongshu and Pinduoduo.
-They are market places and social media at the same time.
+A new trend that is emerging in China is that of social commerce, like Xiaohongshu and Pinduoduo.
+They are marketplaces and social media at the same time.

-Pinduoduo is famous for its group buying function.
+Pinduoduo is famous for its group-buying function.
 It is one of the most important e-commerce platforms after Tmall and Jd.
 One of its strong points is the cheap price and discounts.
 In fact, generally, the products on the platform have very low prices.
 Furthermore, users can take advantage of the group buying function to further lower prices.

 Each product sold on Pinduoduo has two prices.
-One is the official price, the other the discounted price for group purchases.
+One is the official price, and the other is the discounted price for group purchases.
 In order to access the second, you must find at least one friend who wishes to join the purchase.
 For each person who is added to the purchase, the price is further reduced.
 Therefore, users share their purchase orders with their circle of contacts on social networks.

 Pinduoduo offers also a live streaming function, which as we saw before is very important and profitable in China.